-See Policy JB/AC- Equal Educational Opportunities/Non-Discrimination (Appendix H).
+See Policy JB- Non-Discrimination in Education, Policy AC- Non-Discrimination (Appendix H).

 VIII.
 Freedom of Religion

 Students have the right to practice the religion of their choice, or no religion at all, as long as the practices do not harm others.
 Students are encouraged to be aware of the diversity of beliefs and respectful of each other's religious and/or non-religious views.